 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-My six-month-old pup, Gator, is a velcro dog and never leaves my side.
-He’s generally pretty happy but he lived in the mountains for the first couple of months of his life, so isn’t used to hanging out with other dogs.
+I have a six-month-old named Gator who is a super shy puppy; he is a velcro dog and never leaves my side.
+He’s generally pretty happy, but he lived in the mountains for the first couple of months of his life, so isn’t used to hanging out with other dogs.
 At dog parks, he doesn’t play with other dogs unless they approach him first.
-How can I help him be comfortable enough to socialize? — James
+How can you socialize a nervous dog?

-Gator (great name BTW) sounds like a good dog.
-Being a bit cautious isn’t necessarily a bad thing, but perhaps we can help improve his comfort level and willingness to engage other dogs.
+Being a bit cautious isn’t necessarily a bad thing, says The Wildest Collective member and dog trainer Robert Haussmann.
+But perhaps we can help improve his comfort level and willingness to engage other dogs.
 We also want to prevent him from becoming over-stressed and developing any fearful or reactive behaviors around other dogs.

 At six months of age, Gator is just starting his teen years.
 Along with the awkwardness that befalls all teens, dogs also hit yet another developmental phase called the secondary fear period.
 The secondary fear period starts between six and eight months of age and lasts until about 18 months.
 This lesser-known and often overlooked stage of life coincides with the time when a dog would leave the care of his mother and venture off in the world.
 Nature, being as clever as she is, flips a little switch in the brain that says, Be careful, if you’re not 100 percent sure, stay back, and proceed with caution!

 Having a sheltered early socialization period followed by intense exposure during the secondary fear period can lead to anything from minor discomfort to severe fearfulness depending on the dog.
 Lucky for you, it sounds like Gator is more of the former and just feels a bit uncomfortable around other dogs.
 Here are some tips to help him go from wallflower to social butterfly.

 How can I tell if my dog is shy or fearful?